Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

 **Test steps**

-TBD
+1. Plug the USB stick with DTS into the USB slot on the DUT.
 1. Power on the DUT.
+1. Hold the `BOOT_MENU_KEY` to enter the UEFI Boot Menu.
+1. Select the USB stick with DTS using the arrow keys and press `Enter`.
-1. Wait for `Enter an option`.
+1. Wait for `Enter an option:`.
 1. Type 9 and click `Enter` to launch Shell.
 1. Run the following command to obtain `coreboot.rom` binary: